African Americans in Atlanta: Antebellum

-Slavery in the state of Georgia mostly constituted the main reason for early African American residency in the Atlanta area.
+Slavery in the state of Georgia was the main reason for early African American residency in the Atlanta area.
 The area that included Decatur was opened to settlement in 1823 following the forced abandonment of the area by the Cherokee Nation; with the ceding of the area under the Treaty of New Echota in 1835, plantations of rice and, later, cotton were installed in the area.
 Most slaves were brought from major ports such as Savannah and Charleston.

 In 1850, the area which would become Atlanta, previously known as Terminus and Marthasville, had a population which included 493 African slaves, 18 free Blacks, and 2,058 whites.
 The general population of the area had only recently skyrocketed from a mere total of 30 residents in 1842 due to the building of two Georgia Railroad freight and passenger trains (1845) and the Macon & Western (1846, a third railroad) which connected the little settlement with Macon and Savannah.
 In the 1850s, Mary Combs and Ransom Montgomery became the first two African-Americans to own property in Atlanta.

 In summer of the year 1851, around seven enslaved Black men were arrested for an attempted insurrection in Atlanta.
 Atlanta City Council had passed a wave of laws and restrictions on Black people in the city.